Benchmarking Sub-Genre Classification For Mainstage Dance Music: Methodology

 \section{Methodology}

-This section discusses our methodology, from the collection and annotation of the dataset, to the training of the model.
-Fig. \ref{fig:pipeline} illustrates the pipeline.
-For simplicity, we refer to ``sub-genres" of house music as ``genres" from here unless otherwise specified.
-Statistics of our dataset is shown in Tab. \ref{tab:stats}.
-In the table, the first part lists the number of clips for the 8 genres in the training set and the validation set, while the second part gives some other general statistics.
+This section outlines the methodology used in our study, encompassing the definition and annotation of the dataset, as well as the training of the classification model.
+The complete pipeline, from data preparation to model training/inference, is illustrated in Figure~\ref{fig:pipeline}.
+For simplicity and clarity, we refer to sub-genres of house music as ``genres" throughout this section unless otherwise specified.